kubernetes/community/contributors/design-proposals/node/troubleshoot-running-pods.md

 be similar but run a _container_ in a _pod_.

 A container created by `kubectl debug` is a _Debug Container_.
-Just like a process run by `kubectl exec`, a Debug Container is not part of the pod spec and has no resource stored in the API.
+Just like a process run by `kubectl exec`, a Debug Container is not part of the pod spec.
 Unlike `kubectl exec`, a Debug Container _does_ have status that is reported in `v1.PodStatus` and displayed by `kubectl describe pod`.

 For example, the following command would attach to a newly created container in a pod: